grodansparadis/vscp-works-qt/README.md

 ### Install Qt.

 Go to the qt site and download qt using the [Qt Online Installer](https://www.qt.io/download-open-source).
-Any version above 5.15 should work.
+Any version 6.x should work.

 ### Install other needed libs